neuroscout/pyNS/docs/source/usage.rst

 Installation
 ------------

-To use pyNS, first install it using pip:
+To use pyNS, simply install it using pip:

 .. code-block:: console